israelabarca2005/Ethereum-SmartContracts/README.md

 We now see Truffle version and additionally we are shown solidity compiler version as well, it was also installed along with Truffle.

-Now it’s time to install Ganache Client!
+Now itâ€™s time to install Ganache Client!

 We have the option to install the graphical version, but we are going to work with the command-line version formerly known as TestRPC.